What Happens If You Don't File a Tax Return?

 5. Audit Risk

 Another potential consequence of not filing your tax return is an increased risk of being audited by the IRS.
-The IRS has the authority to assess your tax liability based on the information available to them.
+The IRS has the authority to assess your tax liability based on the information available to it.
 Without your tax return, they may use their calculations, which can lead to a higher tax assessment than if you had filed your return accurately.

 Filing your taxes and providing accurate information reduces the chances of an audit and ensures that you only pay what you truly owe.